 Unlike most big studios that create big-budget AAA titles, indie developers are not afraid to use fresh and risky ideas, rarely follow industry-recognized standards, and do not create products solely for the purpose of earning money.
-They can make an indie game based on their personal experiences, perception of the world, comprehension of current social topics and more.
-It will not be a product with ultra-modern graphics and mechanics, but it can definitely cut to the heart and awaken the most undercover thoughts and feelings.
+They can make an indie game based on their personal experiences, perception of the world, comprehension of current social issues, and more.
+It will not be a product with ultra-modern graphics and mechanics, but it will definitely be able to touch the heart and awaken the most intimate thoughts and feelings.

-We define indie games as projects with a relatively small budget, created by a small team independent of big publishers.
+We define indie games as relatively low-budget games created by a small team independent of major publishers.
 There can be thousands and hundreds of thousands of such games.
 In fact, even one person can make an indie game.
-How do indie developers get their game noticed?
+But how do indie developers get their game noticed?

-There may be situations when you have an idea and certain skills, but they are not enough to cover the entire spectrum of work for creating an indie game.
+There may be situations where you have an idea and certain skills, but they are not enough to cover the full range of work on creating an indie game.
 For example, you’re good at programming, but you don’t know how to draw at all.
-It is possible to find a temporary companion from freelancers, but no one guarantees the understanding and quality of what you expect.
+It is possible to find a temporary freelance companion, but no one guarantees the understanding and quality of what you expect.
 With a limited budget, any risk can be fatal.

-A much more efficient option is to order the desired art or animation from an outsourcing studio.
-Experienced professionals will quickly figure out the essence of your request and immediately get down to business, providing a consistently high-quality result.
-While they are working on the art, you will be able to deal with other aspects of the game and thus significantly speed up its release.
+A much more effective option is to order the desired art or animation from an outsourcing studio.
+Experienced specialists will quickly understand the essence of your request and immediately get down to business, ensuring consistently high-quality results.
+While they’re working on the art, you’ll be able to work on other aspects of the game and thus speed up the release significantly.

 Team Composition To Create Indie Games

-Despite the fact that often every member of an indie team is a multi-instrumentalist who understands several areas at once, it is necessary to remember about the core composition without which it is impossible to create any game:
+Despite the fact that often each member of an indie team is a multi-instrumentalist who understands several areas at once, it is necessary to remember the composition of the core, without which it is impossible to create a single game: